ekobo098-commits/Concrete-Compressive-Strength-Predictor/README.md

 # 🏗️ Concrete Compressive Strength Predictor

-A simple Machine Learning web application built with **Streamlit** and **Scikit-learn** that predicts the compressive strength of concrete based on its material composition.
+Machine Learning web application built with **Streamlit** and **Scikit-learn** that predicts the compressive strength of concrete based on its material composition.

 The application compares predictions from **Linear Regression** and **Random Forest Regression** models, allowing users to observe the performance of different machine learning algorithms on the same input data.